 The text used can vary, but the offer is generally along the lines of: "Get a FREE £75 Morrisons Coupon to celebrate 117th Anniversary!".
 We've seen some with different anniversary years mentioned.

 Avoid this scam, and definitely don't share it with your friends on Facebook.

-Sainsbury's shoppers are also being targeted with a £250 voucher scam.
+Sainsbury's shoppers have also been targeted with a £120 voucher scam.

 Sainsbury's has warned shoppers to delete the message without replying.